alezeng/alezeng.github.io/devops/devops.md

 # Overall
 In my opinion, these aspects impact the availability the most: architecture, monitor and automation.
+Think about your work like you are running your own business.
 ## Architecture
 The setup of DB and Application is the basement of how reliable the site will be.
 - DB deployment architecture: whethere we shard the db, how many datacenter we deploy them, how do we do disaster recovery, etc.